liqd/thentos/docs/terminology.md

 ### Group (Adhocracy3)

-Has the same double-correspondence from thentos user groups and thentos persona groups.
+Has the same double-correspondence to thentos user groups and thentos persona groups.

 See